opendatasoft/ods-documentation/source/creating_maps_charts/02_creating_advanced_charts/analyze.rst

 It is usually made available by the domain administrator via a **Charts** link in the header menu.
 You can also access the Chart Builder through the following URL: ``http://<DOMAIN ADDRESS>/chart``.

 The Chart Builder is more flexible than **Analyze** tab.
 With the Chart Builder, you're not limited to one dataset.
-You can combine combining different sources from your domain and the Opendatasoft network.
+You can combine different sources from your domain and the Opendatasoft network.

 After you create and save a chart, you can share it, embed it, or use it as a widget.